 As one of the few patent and regulatory litigation experts in the country, Mr. Luna has played a crucial role in updating Mexico’s intellectual property (IP) system.
 He participated in questioning the constitutionality of certain provisions of Mexico’s Industrial Property Law, the Federal Copyright Law, and the Health Law and its regulation.
 He sponsored an important proposal to modify the litigation and enforcement systems that made it easier to obtain monetary compensation for violations of IP rights.

-Mr. Luna has spearheaded a ten-year litigation strategy that has incorporated regulation changes and lobbying which has resulted in an important precedent for the patent linkage regulation and life terms of pipeline patents in Mexico.
-As a result of his involvement, he has been selected as the delegate to represent the Asociación Mexicana de Industrias de Investigación Farmacéutica, AC (AMIIF), the industry association for R&D pharmaceutical companies who do business in Mexico, in the Trans-Pacific Partnership (TPP) agreement, the free trade agreement between Mexico and the European Union, and the United States-Mexico-Canada Agreement (USMCA/ T-MEC), which replaced NAFTA.
+Mr. Luna spearheaded a ten-year litigation strategy that incorporated regulation changes and lobbying and resulted in an important precedent for the patent linkage regulation and life terms of pipeline patents in Mexico.
+As a result of his involvement, Mr. Luna was selected as the delegate to represent the Asociación Mexicana de Industrias de Investigación Farmacéutica, AC (AMIIF), the industry association for R&D pharmaceutical companies that do business in Mexico, in negotiations concerning the Trans-Pacific Partnership (TPP) agreement, the free trade agreement between Mexico and the European Union, and the United States-Mexico-Canada Agreement (USMCA/ T-MEC), which replaced NAFTA.

 - Franklin Pierce Law Center

 LLM, Intellectual Property Law, 2002

 - Universidad Panamericana

 - PhD Candidate (currently working on a doctoral thesis)